 I am so excited.
 Please join me on this exciting adventure with an old kid who still loves playing video games.
 “May the Force be with us”.
 Let’s go “Gaming with Grandpa”.

-It can be part of a doctor’s surgical training.
-It helps the patient be more adherent to treatment regimens.
+Versions of video games can be part of a doctor’s surgical training.
+They can help a patient be more adherent to treatment regimens.

-Video games can be tailor-made for different diseases or injuries, which can only help with the quality of one’s life.
-Having fun and learning new things improves our outlook and our attitude.
+Video game simulators can be tailor-made for different diseases or injuries, which can only help with the quality of one’s life.
+Virtual reality systems may be very useful in this area of healthcare.